 Take our quiz to see if you should consider applying for the DTC.

-But should a person with diabetes really be labelled as disabled?
+Should a person with diabetes be labelled as disabled?

 Labelling and the stigma that comes with the word disabled is where many of the emotionally charged arguments arise.
 No one wants a label to stop them from doing all the things that they love and are fully capable of doing.

 Most people look at a disability as only being visible.
-A person should be in a wheelchair to be disabled.
+For example, a person must be in a wheelchair to be disabled.
 I fully understand that.
 Personally, I don’t see a person with diabetes as being disabled in the traditional sense of the word.
-Diabetes has rarely stopped my son from doing what he wants to do and there are many incredible people living with diabetes who are doing awesome things.
+Diabetes has rarely stopped my son from doing what he wants to do.
+There are also are many people living with diabetes who are doing awesome things.

-In the US, the American Disabilities Act recognizes diabetes as a disability and yet diabetes alone is often not reason enough to qualify for Social Security Disability Insurance.
+In the US, the American Disabilities Act recognizes diabetes as a disability.
+Diabetes alone, however, is often not reason enough to qualify for Social Security Disability Insurance.

 In Canada, a person with diabetes who proves that they intensively manage their diabetes care can qualify for the Disability Tax Credit.
 Their approval has nothing to do with being disabled.
 They qualify under the subsection on life-sustaining therapy.

 The issue of diabetes as a disability is complex and emotionally charged.
-Lauren Salko’s article gives a great perspective on being labeled disabled when living with type 1 diabetes.
+Lauren Salko’s article offers a great perspective on being labeled disabled when living with type 1 diabetes.

 Whether you consider a person with diabetes as disabled or not, living with diabetes does present many physical, emotional, and financial challenges.
 The Diabetes Academy provides a safe place for support and information on living your best life with diabetes.